salamandersen93/sabr/README.md

 ## Overview

 **SABR** is a comprehensive platform that combines physics-based bioreactor simulation with intelligent fault detection and AI-powered troubleshooting.
 The system uses a simple yet effective modeling architecture for core bioreactor parameters and features a custom fault injection engine to create realistic, dynamic bioreactor runs.
+SABR was developed in Databricks Free Edition and deployed on Streamlit Cloud.

 ---